mrc-ide/squire/README.md

 ### 4\.
 Calibrating the Model to Observed Deaths Data

 The model can be simply calibrated to time series of deaths reported in settings.
-This can be done using the `calibrate_particle` function.
+This can be done using the `calibrate` function.
 For example, let’s use the time series of deaths in Algeria up to the 22nd April
 2020:

 ``` r